-The Elastic Waves branch () includes single physics interfaces for modeling the propagation of linear elastic waves in solids and porous materials.
+The Elastic Waves branch ( $\{m\}$ ) includes physics interfaces and multiphysics interfaces for modeling the propagation of linear elastic waves in solids, porous materials, and piezoelectric materials.
 If necessary, the interfaces are readily coupled to fluid domains using the built-in multiphysics couplings.